 |

-Furthermore, duty-free items now include popular photographic and
+Additionally, duty-free items now include cellular phones and

-designs.
-Customs duty has also been reduced on perfumes and
+has also been reduced on cosmetics and perfumes and VAT refund claims can be made

-refund at the airport by showing receipts and the goods bought.
+at the airport by showing receipts and the goods bought, for visitors returning

 |